TheBoneJarmer/Aquanore/docs/aquanore.md

 If you click on the link you should get a black screen with nothing in it.
 And if you open the developer tools (in my case in FireFox I just press F12) you should see a console log mentioning vite is running.
 If this is the case, congratz!
 You just got your first empty game project up and running!

 ![FireFox debug](images/empty.png "Empty game project")

+To make it easier for you I already provided a [template](../template/) folder in the root of this repository.
+You can always just use that folder.